mindkin/hourfleet/docs/api.md

 # API Reference

-Hourfleet is built on a foundation of HTTP REST API’s.
-This means that anything and everything that you and your customers can do in the Hourfleet App, can also be automated by any system on the internet by calling HTTP methods.
+Hourfleet is built on a broad foundation of HTTP REST API’s.
+This means that anything and everything that you and your customers can do in the Hourfleet Apps, can also be automated by any system on the internet, by calling HTTP methods to Hourfleet APIs.

-That's exactly how Hourfleet works.
+That's exactly how Hourfleet works under the covers.

-These are the base URL's of the API's that Hourfleet provides for your Car Share:
+These are the base URL's of the APIs that Hourfleet provides for your Car Share:

 - `https://yourcarshare.hourfleet.com:4445/api` - all API's directly related to Car Sharing. (i.e. cars, bookings, driverlicenses, availabilities etc.)
 - `https://yourcarshare.hourfleet.com:4431/api` - all API's for supporting services (i.e. verifications, profiles, locations, etc.)